 Note: it is an offence under the Maritime Rules for any vessel not to have on board an approved flotation device for each person.

+- 2.

 - a)

 - b) volume is flooded or

 - shall be securely held in place.

+- requirements of her class rules.